 From the first instrument activation, bursts in the PICsIT count rate were observed (see Figure 6).
 In the time-integrated detector images, they are seen as tracks of bright pixels, indicating that these events are related to the interaction of cosmic rays with the detector.
 The contribution of these cosmic-ray induced triggers to the total PICsIT background is of the order of 10%, but they mainly affect the low-energy channels below \sim 300 keV (up to about 30% of the total background).
 Since in the standard observing mode only histograms are downloaded, this introduces non-statistical fluctuations in the data, up to a factor of a \sim 2.5 in the SNR.
-A study to remove these fake events onboard is ongoing.

 Time-averaged, in-flight background spectra as observed by ISGRI and PICsIT are shown in Figure 7.
-The in-flight count rates are compared to those of the Crab in Table 3.
+The in-flight count rates are compared to those of the Crab in

+Table 3.